Constructing group actions on quasi-trees and applications to mapping class groups: Mapping class group

-\begin{thm} Every curve graph has finite asymptotic dimension. \end{thm} If we apply this result to Theorem \ref{SKY} we have: \begin{thm} Let $\bY$ be a collection of subsurfaces that pairwise overlap.
-Then $\cC(\bY)$ has finite asymptotic dimension. \end{thm}
+It now yields: \begin{thm} Let $\bY$ be a collection of subsurfaces that pairwise overlap.
+Then $\cC(\bY)$ has finite asymptotic dimension. \end{thm} This is because $\bY$ contains only finitely many subsurfaces up to homeomorphism, therefore there is a uniform upper bound on their asymptotic dimension.

+We now say a word about the proof of Theorem \ref{bell-fujiwara} as this is the only place were the dimension bound is not computable.
+Gromov proved that $\delta$-hyperbolic groups have finite asymptotic dimension.
+Here is a proof.
+Assume that $R\gg\delta$ is an integer.
+For every vertex $v$ in the Cayley graph of the group at distance $5kR$ from 1, $k=1,2,3,\cdots$, consider the set An easy thin triangle argument shows that if $v,w$ are two vertices at distance $5kR$ from 1 such that both $U_v$ and $U_w$ intersect the same $R$-ball, then $d(v,w)\leq 2\delta$.
+This gives a bound on the number of $U_v$'s that can intersect the same $R$-ball, and this bound is independent of $R$; thus $\asdim(\Gamma)<\infty$.
+We can also apply this argument to a tree $T$ to show that $\asdim(T) \le 1$.

+Bell-Fujiwara \cite{bell-fujiwara} modified this argument to show that curve complexes have finite asymptotic dimension.
+They are hyperbolic by the celebrated work of Masur-Minsky \cite{MM}, but not locally finite, resulting in an infinite bound.
+The trick is to use {\it tight} geodesics in place of arbitrary geodesics.
+Finiteness properties of tight geodesics proved by Bowditch \cite{bhb:tight} imply that asymptotic dimension is finite.
+Note that Bowditch's finiteness statement is proved via a geometric limit argument with hyperbolic 3-manifolds and does not give a computable bound.
+It would be interesting to give a new proof of Bowditch's result that gives a computable bound.
+One could then obtain a computable bound for the asymptotic dimension of the mapping class group.